 When you use an editor:

-You will find information on thesis formatting and specific word limits in the below policies and procedures.
+You will find information on word limits in the below policies and procedures, or in your faculty or school handbook.

 Word limits include footnotes and all material in the main body of the thesis.
 Bibliographies and appendices are not included in the overall word count.